afzalhossain00/prime-motors-client/README.md

 ### Project's Description

-* Best motos reseling services.
+* Best motor bike reseling services.
-* You can see all services on service section.
+* Every procuct have a category.
 * You can see info on blogs section.
 * Single page application (SPA).
 * Responsive UI.